giannisalinetti/laptop-config-automation/README.md

 - utilities
 - virtualization

+### Prerequisites
+In order to access private repositories and sensitive data an SSH keypair should be used.
+The same keypair is used to access the dotfiles private repository in this scenario.
+The keypair must be created or copied separately.

+### Provisioning
-To run the provisioning:
+To begin the provisionin simply run the following command:
 ```
-$ ansible-playbook main.yml'
+$ ansible-playbook main.yml -K'
 ```

 ### Maintainers